• Europes biggest bike selection

 Levels of bike parts

-When it comes to cycling and bike parts, companies have different levels of technology.
+Companies have different levels of technology when it comes to cycling and bike parts..
 This is often badged up as different names, and over the gears, the technology trickles down through them.
 We will explain more in the next section.
 Here’s what you need to know.
 In this example, we use road bike technology.

 Shimano